Eldemelo/Classes/README.md

-# Classes
+# Class Assignments & Projects
-A repository to hold all programming assignments completed by me
+The purpose of this repository is to hold all my class assignments and projects that require any type of coding or other software engineer type skills